-Along with Nelson City and Marlborough District Councils, we have been considering Te Tau Ihu o te Waka a Maui's transport needs and priorities by reviewing the Regional Land Transport Plan (RLTP).
+Along with Nelson City and Marlborough District Councils we have been considering the Top of the South's transport needs and priorities by reviewing the Regional Land Transport Plan (RLTP).
 This Plan plays an important role in the way Government funding is allocated to transportation projects.
 The new Government has increased the priority on transport safety and access to economic and social opportunities, with less concentration on the efficiency of transport systems.
-Fortunately, in Tasman we are already giving priority to making our transport systems safer for all users and providing for a range of transport choices.
+Fortunately in Tasman we are already giving priority to making our transport systems safer for all users and providing for a range of transport choices.
 The Plan increases the priority on improving safety on State Highway 60 between Richmond and Mapua where there has been an increasing number of serious accidents in recent years.
 Addressing congestion along State Highway 60 in Motueka remains important for our District and we are actively advocating for this issue to receive greater attention.